Dialing Congress Campaign

 How does it work?

-Your chapter’s Dialing Congress Campaign will sign up and support volunteers to regularly call their Members of Congress, with enough volunteers participating so that every week day is covered by three to five volunteers.
+Your chapter’s Dialing Congress Campaign will sign up and support volunteers in the district/state to regularly call their Members of Congress, with enough volunteers participating so that every week day is covered by three to five volunteers.
 Any group of CCL volunteers can set up a steady long-term drumbeat of phone calls to a member of Congress using the following four steps:

-- Create and promote an online signup sheet/form where volunteers can enroll to become a member of the calling team.
+- Create and promote an online signup sheet/form where constituent volunteers can enroll to become a member of the calling team.
 Each person commits to calling once a month on a regular schedule, such as every first Monday.

 - Create a calling schedule that describes, (1) who will call on what days, (2) the phone numbers to call and the script, and (3) a simple way to report that they have called.